mumblez/gwg/README.md

 # Notes

 ## Hot Reloading
-The configuration file can be editted and it will be hot-reloaded, the only exception is if you need you update the `listen` and `port` fields as they will require a restart!
+The configuration file can be editted and it will be hot-reloaded, the only exception is if you need you update the `listen`, `port` and `threads` fields as they will require a restart!

 ## Update method
 If the repository does not exist locally it will be cloned